 (1) An industrial radiographer shall carry a licence card while carrying out any work with irradiating apparatus or radioactive substances.

-(2) An industrial radiographer shall, on the request of an authorized officer, produce a valid licence card issued to the industrial radiographer for inspection by the authorized officer.
+(2) An industrial radiographer shall, on the request of an authorised officer, produce a valid licence card issued to the industrial radiographer for inspection by the authorised officer.

 (3) A licence card is valid at any time before the expiry date set out on the card.